jjmonsalveg/chatgpt-langchain-learning/README.md

 > [!NOTE]
 > To make a custom retriever, we can define a class that extends `BaseRetriever`.
-> Our retriever must define `get_relevant_documents` and `aget_relevant`
+> Our retriever must define `get_relevant_documents` and
+> `aget_relevant_documents`

 #### Chain

 A Chain is an object that specifies the template, language model, output parser, memory, and callbacks to use for text generation.

 Why use Chains?

 - Chains allow us to easily configure different parts without changing a lot of code.

 - Multiple chains can also be connected together to create interesting and complex applications.

 Chain Components:

 - PromptTemplate to use The prompt format or structure that guides the model’s response.
 - Language model to use The specific AI model used for generating responses.
 - Output parser to use Processes and parses the output of the model.
 - Memory to use Stores and retrieves contextual information for the chain.
 - Callbacks to use Handles specific events or actions during the chain’s execution.

 ```mermaid
 graph TD